codesharedot/dex-price/README.md

-# achain price
+# raiden-network-token price

-Gets the achain price with Python (from JSON).
+Gets the raiden-network-token price with Python (from JSON).

 https://pythonbasics.org